 Buying a home is one of the most significant financial decisions you’ll ever make, and securing the right home loan is a crucial part of that process.
 With various mortgage options, interest rates, and lender requirements, it’s essential to understand the fundamentals before committing to a loan.
-This guide will walk you through everything you need to know before borrowing for your dream home.
+This guide will walk you through everything you need to know before borrowing for your dream home loan.

 1. Determine Your Home-Buying Budget